siduojiang/SQL_analysis_bikeshare/README.md

   * What are your recommendations for offers (justify based on your findings)?

+Also stations with least traffic and stations with most bikes ... which stations have the most bikes?

 - For any temporary tables (or views) that you created, include the SQL in markdown cells

 - Use code cells for SQL you ran to load into Pandas, either using the !bq or the magic commands